aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/presentationfactory/_index.md

 | [`get_presentation_text`](/slides/python-net/aspose.slides/presentationfactory/get_presentation_text/#iorawiobase-textextractionarrangingmode-iloadoptions) | Retrieves the raw text from the slides |

+### Examples

+The following example shows how to checking a Presentation Format.

+            The following example shows how to getting the properties of a Presentation.

+            The following example shows how to updating the properties of a Presentation.

 ### See Also
 * module [`aspose.slides`](/slides/python-net/aspose.slides)
 * library [`Aspose.Slides`](/slides/python-net)